SEC cyber rules: Essential knowledge for boards and executives

-- Notification within four days of cybersecurity incidents deemed to be material — either on their own or when aggregated with other subsequent and similar cyber incidents
+- Notification within four days of cybersecurity incidents deemed to be material, either individually or in combination with other similar incidents.

-- Public filings and other reporting on what management is doing to implement security procedures and serve in an oversight role
+- Public filings and other reporting on management’s efforts to implement security procedures and serve in an oversight role.

-The SEC’s final rules will become effective 30 days following publication in the Federal Register.
+The SEC’s final rules went into effect mid-December 2023 following publication in the Federal Register.
 In the meantime, what actions do boards need to take today, as well as further down the road?
 How can directors increase their cyber-savviness, and what do they need to know for the future?

 “Boards, CEOs, and CFOs want to be looking at these disclosures to make certain that they’re accurate and there’s operating processes in place that are really effective around these risk management areas,” Barbara Berlin, managing director of PwC’s Governance Insights Center, said in an episode of Inside America’s Boardrooms.